 Lavender essential oil is made of lavender blossoms (Lavandula officinalis, Labiatae), using the method of steam distillation.
+The origin of “MĖTA” Lavender essential oil is Spain.
 Lavender essential oil has a very intensive, distinctive floweryscent.

 MĖTA lavender essential oil is a plant odor obtained by the steam distillation of 100% Lavandula angustifolia L. lavender flowering tops, stems and leaves.
 Lavender oil has a very familiar, fresh, floral, slightly pungent and sweet scent that refreshes and relaxes.
 The essential scent of lavender oil is classified as a medium perfume note – the intensity of the scent remains for 2-3 days.

 An aromatic shrub native to the Mediterranean, lavender has long been used as a medicine, fragrance, and insect repellent.
 Essential oil production is well established in the Provence region of France, as well as in Spain, Bulgaria and many other countries.